ecluse:ecluse-core

 processJob :: ReceiptHandle -> MirrorJob -> WorkerM JobOutcome Source #

 The presence probe exists for the enqueue-to-availability window: mirroring is demand-driven, so every public-leg admit of a still-unmirrored version enqueues its own job, and a fleet-wide install of a novel version enqueues many.
-Without the probe each duplicate pays a full artifact download and an integrity recompute before the publish discovers the version is already present (the idempotent 409); with it, a duplicate costs one metadata round trip.
+Without the probe each duplicate pays a full artifact download and an integrity recompute before the publish discovers the version is already present (the idempotent already-present answer); with it, a duplicate costs one metadata round trip.
 The probe is an optimisation, never a gate: it skips only work whose publish would have been that no-op, so the policy re-evaluation below still guards every artifact that actually publishes.

 The receipt handle is taken so a long publish can extendVisibility to hold the message before its window lapses.